 Understanding the difference between a federal retiree and an annuitant is crucial.
 While a federal retiree has retired from federal service, an annuitant is an individual receiving payments from an annuity.
 A federal retiree could be a federal annuitant if they invested in an annuity with their retirement funds.

 In the end, understanding the role and implications of an annuitant allows for more informed decisions about retirement, investments, and financial security.
 Here’s to more apparent, more confident navigation of your financial journey, with the term “annuitant” now a familiar landmark rather than a perplexing puzzle.

 Get help from a licensed financial professional.
 This service is free of charge.

 The annuitant receives the lifetime payments from an annuity.
 An annuitant’s spouse can receive the lifetime payments if a joint-life payout is selected.

-What does annuitant mean?
+What is annuitant pay?

-Who is considered the annuitant?
+Who is the married annuitant?

 A spousal RRSP is when one spouse owns the RRSP while the other contributes to it.
 This differs from a personal RRSP, where the same person is the owner and the contributor to the plan.